 X2: X-Men United: Plane's going down!
 Wait, why's it slowing down?
-The damage undoes itself, and we finally see...
+The damage undoes itself, and you finally see...
 Magneto calmly holding the Blackbird in place.

-In Jurassic Park, it's the T. rex that literally appears out of nowhere in the middle to save the heroes from the raptors.
-How it appeared there without anyone noticing, or why the protagonists are now less terrified than they were earlier, remains completely unexplained.
-According to the Word of God, the producers were struggling with the ending when they came to the realization that it was really the hero of the movie, and that is when everything fell into place.
+In Jurassic Park, it's the T. rex that literally appears out of nowhere to save the heroes from the raptors.
+How it appeared there without anyone noticing, or why the protagonists are now less terrified than they were earlier (though they did seem stunned), remains completely unexplained (there was a barely noticeable whole in the wall the rex probably came in thru).
+According to the Word of God, the producers were struggling with the ending when they came to the realization that it was really the hero of the movie, and that was when everything fell into place.

 Jason actually pulls this off a few times in the Friday the 13th series.
 For one, Rennie is being attacked by two gang bangers and Jason kills them (and proceeds to try and kill her afterward) in Jason Takes Manhattan.
 And who could forget the scene in Freddy vs. Jason when Jason stabs Freddy with his own clawed glove as he is about to kill Lori and Will.